bhoamikhona/javascript/Section 10/README.md

 - Creating an IIFE function and calling it.
 - The importance of IIFE functions.
 - A very brief introduction to data encapsulation and data privacy.

+### Closures

+- <ins>Formal Definition</ins>: A closure is the closed-over **variable environment** of the execution context **in which a function was created**, even **_after_** that execution context is gone.
+- <ins>Informal Definition:</ins>: A closure gives a function access to all the variables **of its parent function**, even **_after_** that parent function has returned.
+The function keeps a **reference** to its outer scope, which **_preserves_** the scope chain throughout time.
+- <ins>Analogy</ins> - A closure makes sure that a function doesn't loose connection to **variables that existed at the function's birth place**.
+- <ins>Analogy</ins> - A closure is like a **backpack** that a function carries around where ever it goes.
+This backpack has all the **variables that were present in the environment where the function was created**.
+- <ins>My Analogy (I came up with this)</ins>: I think the concept of closures can be thought of as heirlooms.
+When an ancestor passes away, they leave their heirlooms behind for their children to own.
+So, when the function is finished executing and it's execution context is gone from the call stack, you can think of it as a function "dying" and the variables declared in it as its heirlooms.
+Now, since the returning function is inside the parent function, you can think of that returning function as the child of that parent function which gets the heirlooms to keep/use/access for whenever they need.
+- NOTE: We do **NOT** have to manually create closures, this is a Javascript feature that happens automatically.
+We can't even access closed-over variables explicitly.
+A closure is **NOT** a tangible Javascript object.
+- `console.dir()` - This method displays an interactive list of properties of the specified Javascript object.
+The output is presented as a hierarchical listing with disclosure triangles that let you see the contents of child objects.
+In other words, `console.dir()` is the way to see the all the properties of a specified Javascript object in console by which the developer can easily get the properties of the object.
+- To view closures on the console, use this: `console.dir(functionName)`.
+On the console, look at: f anonymous => scopes => closures
+- NOTE: If you see something in the console with double square brackets, like so: `[[scopes]]` then it is an internal property.

 ## Author